 - To make the slaw, whisk together vinegar, oil, salt, sugar, and a small drizzle of honey until emulsified.
 Pour over slaw mixture and stir to combine.

 - To serve, fill each roll with pork mixture, and top with a spoonful of slaw.

 If you can't find pre-packaged cole slaw mix, or you want to make your own, just combine julienned white cabbage, red cabbage, and carrots.

 For more easy and delicious recipes featuring Smithfield All Natural Pork, check out my recipe for Easy Baked Pork Chops with Panko Herb Topping.

-You can also visit the All Natural Pork social hub to get more recipe ideas and find out more about the Smithfield All Natural Pork.
 If you make the pulled pork sliders, please come back and let me know what you think!
 This is truly one of my all-time favorite recipes, and I’m hoping you all will love it as much as we do.